-PLP Architecture has joined creative forces with the Centre for Natural Material Innovation at the University of Cambridge and Dukta to develop a sustainable geometric timber structure exhibited in this year’s London Design Biennale, which opened today at Somerset House in Central London.
+PLP Labs, Centre for Natural Material Innovation at the University of Cambridge, and Dukta developed a sustainable geometric timber structure exhibited at 2021 London Design Biennale, at Somerset House in Central London.
 Unfolding examines the evolving relationship between nature and city, natural materials and buildings, and a flexible, adaptable and responsive future unfolding that balances people with the planet.